thlorenz/exorcist/README.md

   --base   -b   Base path for calculating relative source paths. (default: use absolute paths) --root   -r   Root URL for loading relative source paths.
 Set as sourceRoot in the source map. (default: '') --url    -u   Full URL to source map.
-Set as sourceMappingURL in the output stream. (default: map_file) --output -o   Path to the file where the JS content is wrote. (default: map_file)
+Set as sourceMappingURL in the output stream. (default: map_file) --input   -i  Input path of the JS with its inlined map content. (default: stdin) --output -o   Output path of the JS content. (default: stdout)

 EXAMPLE: